 Gini Steele is a knitter who creates whimsical and original designed knit pieces including special buttons, or added felted elements.
-Steele is an intuitive knitter who uses many stitches in her designs; "breaking all the rules in knitting".
+Steele is an intuitive knitter who uses many stitches in her designs.
+She has designed a cozy cowl, and a cozy shoulder wrap for this month.